Steel belt

-Description
+Overview

-Steel belts are generally made from carbon steel or stainless steel.
-Stainless steel belts are corrosion-resistant, an important surface quality.
-Stainless steel belts are used primarily in the chemical, food, rubber, plastic, wood, and laminate industries.
-Carbon steel belts are energy efficient and ideal for applications necessitating radiant heating of products or in high-temperature applications that might exceed the annealing temperatures of less heat-resistant stainless steel belts.
-Carbon steel belts provide the added advantage of even more heat distribution than provided by most stainless steel alloys.
-Carbon steel belts are used primarily in food processing, transport, and bake ovens.
-Textured steel is also commonly used when a non-stick surface is required, as in the laminate industry.
+Steel belts are generally made from carbon steel or stainless steel which has been alloyed or treated depending on the application.

-Single and double belt systems
+Compared to plastic belts, steel belts are generally more expensive upfront, but it can offer better durability.
+Over time, a steel belt may develop deformations or curvature due to wear and tear.
+These deformations can be rectified through various methods such as shot peening to flatten out the cross curvature of deformed steel belts.
+This process can be performed on-site without interrupting production.

 The two main systems using steel belts are single-belt and double-belt systems.
 Single-belt systems are appropriate for manufacturing single-sided products such as pastilles, flakes, strips, and sheets.
-The double-belt system offers simultaneous processing of both the top and bottom of a product, such as chemical, rubber, laminate, and composite material processing operations.
+The double-belt system can manufacture the top and bottom of a product simultaneously, such as in chemical, rubber, laminate, and composite material processing operations.

 Types

 Ground

-Normally, ground stainless steel belts are produced with surface roughness ranging from Ra 0.4μm down to 0.1μm, with well-rounded edges, and optimized for level and straight contour.
+Ground stainless steel belts are normally produced with surface roughness ranging from 0.4 μm down to 0.1 μm, with well-rounded edges, and developed for level and straight contour.
 Such belts are supplied in open lengths, with the ends prepared for welding on site, or in endless condition with a welded joint.

 Perforated

 Perforated steel belts enable the drying media, for example hot air, to be transferred 'through' the belt, so that the air is in contact with all parts of the product on the belt.
 Normally, manufacturers offer perforated belts with five standard perforation patterns which cover most requirements.
-A broad range of other patterns, with a minimum hole diameter of 0.8 mm (0.03 in.) and different spacing, can be provided to suit specific applications.
+Other patterns, with a minimum hole diameter of 0.8 mm (0.03 in.) and different spacing, can be provided to suit specific applications.

 Polished

-Super-mirror-polished stainless-steel belts to produce several types of thin film and ceramic sheets.
+Mirror polished stainless-steel belts to produce several types of thin film and ceramic sheets.
 The belts are available in thickness from 0.60 to 2.00 mm (0.02362 to 0.0787 in.) with thickness variation less than or equal to 80 μm.
-Polished steel belts are produced endless or as open-length belts.
+Polished steel belts are produced endlessly or as open-length belts.

 Seamless

-Seamless steel belts are suitable to produce of high-quality plastic foils and films such as optical film and packaging film.
-Thickness normally ranges from 0.03 to 0.60 mm (0.012 to 0.23 inch).
-Seamless steel belts are suitable for machines with narrow drum diameters using wide belts.
+Seamless steel belts are suitable for the production of high-quality plastic foils and films, such as optical and packaging films.
+The thickness of these belts typically ranges from 0.03 to 0.60 mm (or 0.012 to 0.23 in.).
+They are particularly useful for machines with narrow drum diameters that require the use of wide belts.